tkerbe2/tkdev-aws-web-app/README.md

 # Terraform Web App Lab

-I've created this lab to tinker with some different ways to create resources with Terraform in AWS and improve my own Terraform skills.
-This lab is a simple example of many of the cool things you can create with some simple looping and other functions.
+I've created this lab to tinker with unique ways to create resources with Terraform, in AWS.
+This lab is also an example of creating a highly-available web application behind a load balancer.

-I recommend using Terraform Enterprise Cloud to deploy this as it is what I've used to deploy this.
+I recommend using Terraform Enterprise Cloud to deploy this as it's what is is refern.
 GitHub Actions is also a great alternative if you can set the AWS_SERCET_KEY and AWS_ACCESS_KEY in the Secrets.

 ## How to Use: